 That said, there's no doubt that the a7 III produces beautiful, detailed images with excellent dynamic range, a reasonably accurate color rendering, and top-notch noise control.
 We've noticed this camera's skin tones tend to be on the yellow/orange side, and we have found ourselves often making adjustments to correct that.
 And, while the dynamic range is great, there's still something left to be desired.
 But as far as noise control, it performs beautifully.
 In fact, it's among the best on the market.

 Like with Sony's other mirrorless cameras, producing incredible images with the a7 III seems effortless, especially with the right lenses.
 In fact, unless they're particularly bad, any beginner with the basic knowledge of photography can.

 The Sony a7 III's sensitivity range is impressive at ISO 100 to 51,200 (50 to 204,000 expandable).
-It's more impressive, in fact, than the a7R III.
+It's more impressive than the a7R III.

-Several file format options for video and movie capture are on hand for Sony a7 III users: 4K at 30p and 24p, and HD at 120p, 60p, 30p and 24p, which means it's excellent for enthusiasts.
+Several file format options for video and movie capture are on hand for Sony a7 III users: 4K at 30p and 24p, and HD at 120p, 60p, 30p, and 24p, which means it's excellent for enthusiasts.

 Because it's got such excellent AF, it's able to keep up with movements in videos, switching and adjusting the focus smoothly.
-There were a couple of moments when the focus didn't transition fast enough, but most of the time, the transitions were on point and seamless.
+There were a couple of moments when the focus didn't transition fast enough, but most of the time, said transitions were on point and seamless.